 Non-root, digest-pinned base, version-pinned deps and pinned Ansible collections.
 CSRF tokens, security headers, CSP, self-hosted fonts.

-docker compose up --build -d
+docker compose up -d